File shows plea set for Florida man in pipe bomb mail case

 A Florida man charged with sending pipe bombs to prominent critics of President Donald Trump is expected to plead guilty next week.

-A notice entered in the case file of Cesar Sayoc shows a plea hearing has been scheduled for next Thursday in New York.
+A notice entered in the case file of Cesar Sayoc in Manhattan federal court shows a plea hearing has been scheduled for next Thursday.

-Sayoc faces charges carrying a potential penalty of life in prison.
+Without a plea deal, Sayoc, 56, faced charges carrying a potential penalty of mandatory life in prison.
 It was not known which charge or charges the plea would involve.

 Sayoc was set to go to trial in July on charges that he sent 16 improvised explosive devices through the U.S. mail to victims across the country.
 None exploded.